FO Model Checking of Interval Graphs: FO Model Checking

-It remains to consider the algorithmic aspects of the theorem.
-The values of $\varepsilon$ and $K_0$ are determined by $L$ and $d$.
-The algorithm sorts the left end points of all the intervals (this requires $O(n\log n)$ time) and for each of these points computes the distance to the left end of the interval that is $K$ positions later in the obtained order.
-If all these distances are at least $\varepsilon$, then every interval of length at most $\varepsilon$ contains at most $K_0$ left end points of the intervals and the representation is of the desired form.
+Since we have followed a winning strategy for the duplicator for the sets $W$ and $W\setminus\{w\}$, the colors of $u_j$ and $u'_j$ are the same and they are comparable to $u_i$ and $u'_i$ in the same way.
+In particular, they are adjacent to $u_i$ and $u'_i$ in the same way.
+We conclude that the duplicator wins the game, which finishes the proof of the claim.

-Otherwise, we choose the smallest of these distances and consider the corresponding interval $[a,b)$, $b-a<\varepsilon$, containing at least $K_0$ left end points of the intervals from the representation.
-By the choice of this interval, any interval of length $b-a$ at $L$-distance at most $2^{d+1}$ from $[a,b]$ contains at most $K_0+1$ left end points of the intervals from the representation.
-So, the size of the $d$-EF-tree for the game played on the vertices $v$ with $\ell(v)$ in such intervals is bounded by a function of $K_0$, $d$ and $|L|$.
-Since this quantity is independent of the input graph, we can identify in constant time a vertex $w$ with $\ell(w)\in [a,b)$ whose removal from $G$ does not change the set of \FO sentences with quantifier rank $d$ satisfied by $G$.
+We now show that the statement of the theorem is true with $K_0=K\lceil\varepsilon^{-1}\rceil$.
+The algorithm sorts the left end points of all the intervals (this requires $O(n\log n)$ time) and for each of these points computes the distance to the left end of the interval that is $K$ positions to the right in the obtained order.
+If all these distances are at least $\varepsilon$, then every interval of length at most $\varepsilon$ contains at most $K$ left end points of the intervals and the representation is of the desired form.

-We then update the order of the left end points and the at most $K_0$ computed distances affected by removing $w$, and iterate the whole process.
-Since at each step we alter at most $K_0$ distances, using a heap to store the computed distances and choose the smallest of them requires $O(\log n)$ time per vertex removal.
-So, the running time of the algorithm is bounded by $O(n\log n)$. \end{proof}
+Otherwise, we choose $a$ and $b$ with the smallest $b-a$ such that the interval $[a,b)$ contains $K+1$ points and $b-a<\varepsilon$.
+By the choice of this interval, any interval of length $b-a$ contains at most $K+1$ left end points of the intervals from the representation.
+So, the size of the $d$-EF-tree for the game played on the vertices $v$ with $\ell(v)$ in the intervals at $L$-distance at most $2^{d+1}$ from $[a,b)$ is bounded by a function of $K$, $d$ and $|L|$.
+Since this quantity is independent of the input graph, we can identify (in constant time) a vertex $w$ with $\ell(w)\in [a,b)$ with the properties from the claim.
+We delete this vertex from the graph $G$.
+We then update the order of the left end points and the at most $K$ computed distances affected by removing $w$, and iterate the whole process.
+Storing the distances in a heap results in an algorithm that needs $O(\log n)$ per vertex removal.
+Hence, the running time of the algorithm is bounded by $O(n\log n)$.